-Oppo A3s was launched back in the mid-2018 and it seems to be just as alluring device as when it first made its debut.
-It is another entry-level smartphone by OPPO whose successor, OPPO A5s has also been launched for the Pakistani users earlier this year.
+Oppo A3s was launched back in mid-2018, and it seems to be just as alluring device as when it first made its debut.
+It is another entry-level smartphone by OPPO whose successor, OPPO A5s, has also been launched for the Pakistani users earlier this year.

-The design of OPPO A3s has a nostalgic appeal of the company’s OPPO F7 smartphone.
-Our review unit was in Red color which just like the recently launched Galaxy A10 (Review) made the smartphone stand out in a crowd.
-The design standards are rising in the entry-level and budget categories and OPPO has certainly not failed to capture its target market in this aspect.
+The design of OPPO A3s has a nostalgic appeal to the company’s OPPO F7 smartphone.
+Our review unit was in Red, which, just like the recently launched Galaxy A10, made the smartphone stand out in a crowd.
+The design standards are rising in the entry-level and budget categories, and OPPO has certainly not failed to capture its target market in this aspect.

 The SIM slot is also present at the left side of the smartphone and has a dedicated slot for microSD card, a quite handy feature considering that OPPO A3s only offers 16GB of internal storage.

-At the bottom, we get the standard combination of 3.5mm headphone jack, the main mic, speaker grill, and a micro USB port.
+At the bottom, we get the standard combination of 3.5mm headphone jack, the primary mic, speaker grill, and a micro USB port.

-The overall design definitely makes the entry-level smartphone look beautiful.
-Its light weight and slim size enable the user to operate the device with one hand, making it an attractive option in the saturated mobile phone market.
+The overall design makes the entry-level smartphone look beautiful.
+Its lightweight and slim size enable the user to operate the device with one hand, making it an attractive option in the saturated mobile phone market.

-Oppo A3s boats a 6.2 inch IPS LCD display with an HD+ (720 x 1520 pixels) resolution.
+Oppo A3s boats a 6.2 inch IPS LCD with an HD+ (720 x 1520 pixels) resolution.
 The wide notch at top houses the front camera and an earpiece.
-There are minimal bezels on the right and left the side, however, the bottom bezel is considerably thick.
+There are minimal bezels on the right and left the side; however, the bottom bezel is considerably thick.

 The display quality offered of the smartphone is nothing short of impressive.
-It provides great viewing angles and ample brightness to deliver a good viewing experience and enhanced usability even in direct sunlight.
+It provides excellent viewing angles and ample brightness to deliver a pleasant viewing experience and enhanced usability even in direct sunlight.

-Since we live in 2019, the notch is somewhat troublesome for us as it cuts out a major screen space and thus taking away our precious screen space.
-What makes it even worse is that we cannot even get rid of it through the phone’s display settings.
+Since we live in 2019, the notch is somewhat troublesome for us, taking away our precious screen space.
+What makes it annoying is that we cannot even get rid of it through the phone’s display settings.

-In the end, in terms of display quality and color reproduction, Oppo A3s has definitely got an edge over the more recent entry-level phones like Huawei Y6 Prime 2019 (Review) and the much pricier Vivo Y91 (Review).
+In the end, in terms of display quality and color reproduction, Oppo A3s has got an edge over the more recent entry-level phones like Huawei Y6 Prime 2019 and the much pricier Vivo Y91.
 It produces crisp and punchy colors with good contrast and great viewing angles.

-The device comes with the Smart Assistant which we adored in the mid-range OPPO F11 Pro smartphone as well.
-Thanks to this feature, you can access all your productivity tools like calendar, to-do lists, favorite contacts, etc. in a single space which can be accessed by swiping from left to right on the home screen.
+The device comes with the Smart Assistant, which we adored in the mid-range OPPO F11 Pro smartphone as well.
+Thanks to this feature, you can access all your productivity tools like calendar, to-do lists, favorite contacts, etc. in a single space that can be accessed by swiping from left to right on the home screen.